 Please revert to the notes at the beginning of the form for the meaning of ‘regulatory body’ and ‘firm’ in the context of the questions below.
 All references to authorisation include any authorisation, licence, registration, approval, notification, membership or relevant permission required to carry on any activity.
 To avoid doubt, the definition of ‘regulatory body’, as set out in the guidance notes, includes HM Revenue and Customs for these purposes.

-In answering the questions in this part you should include matters whether in the UK or overseas.
+In answering the questions in this part, you should include matters whether in the UK or overseas.

 13.4.1 In relation to activities regulated by the FCA/PRA or any other regulatory body, has the controller and/or any persons with a position of influence over, or who effectively runs the business of the controller, ever: